-As a local government, it is Sunshine Coast Council's role to foster sustainable development.
+As a local government, it is Sunshine Coast Regional Council's role to foster sustainable development.
 Council has embraced the long term aspirational vision to be Australia's most sustainable region - Healthy.
 Smart.
 Creative.
 This vision is anchored in the economic prosperity of our community, and at the same time focused on the liveability of the region, ensuring our environmental assets remain a valuable community resource for generations to come.
 Clever planning is required so that our region can be adaptable, diverse and agile.

-Council has three long term strategies, a Corporate Plan 2019-2023 and the Sunshine Coast Planning Scheme 2014 which all guide the growth of the region (section 13.1).
-The Corporate Plan provides an essential connection between long term strategies.
+Council's three long term strategies (Community Strategy 2019-2041, Environment and Liveability Strategy 2017 and Regional Economic Development Strategy 2013-2033), as well as the Sunshine Coast Corporate Plan 2019-2023 and the Sunshine Coast Planning Scheme 2014 all guide the growth of the region (section 13.1).
+The Sunshine Coast Corporate Plan 2019-2023 provides an essential connection between long term strategies.
 Major projects are required to identify and justify their alignment to the strategic goals within the Corporate Plan.
 This alignment between council's vision, strategies and delivery of projects provides a balanced approach to sustainability.